sunnwydays/little-lemon/README.md

-# Capstone project made for the Coursera Meta Front-End Developer specialization\
+# Capstone project website
-Not using create-react-app because it is deprecated - using Vite instead\
+Made for the Coursera Meta Front-End Developer specialization Not using create-react-app because it is deprecated - using Vite instead
-**npm run dev** to run\
+**npm run dev** to run

 # Very cool website that features:
 - screen responsiveness with media queries and flexbox